 This illustrates how separation of concerns is crucial for scalability: the information is distributed, and so is processing power.
-The presented form of scalability has another dimension, namely time: clients and servers can evolve independently, as long as the contract does not change.
+The presented form of scalability has The fallacy of the multi-API culture another dimension, namely time: clients and servers can evolve independently, as long as the contract does not change.
 For example, while web servers have been sending HTML for decades, new devices such as mobile phones can still use it - despite a changed presentation concept - because the devices themselves are responsible for rendering the HTML (Berners-Lee et al., 1992).